nix-community/home-manager/README.md

 Currently the easiest way to install Home Manager is as follows:

 1. Make sure you have a working Nix installation.
-If you are not using NixOS then you may here have to run

-    ```console
-    $ mkdir -m 0755 -p /nix/var/nix/{profiles,gcroots}/per-user/$USER
-    ```

-    since Home Manager uses these directories to manage your profile generations.
-On NixOS these should already be available.

-    Also make sure that your user is able to build and install Nix packages.
+Specifically, make sure that your user is able to build and install Nix packages.
 For example, you should be able to successfully run a command like `nix-instantiate '<nixpkgs>' -A hello` without having to switch to the root user.
 For a multi-user install of Nix this means that your user must be covered by the [`allowed-users`][nixAllowedUsers] Nix option.
-On NixOS you can control this option using the
-    [`nix.allowedUsers`][nixosAllowedUsers] system option.
+On NixOS you can control this option using the [`nix.allowedUsers`][nixosAllowedUsers] system option.